-12.45 County Participation in Countywide and Regional Transportation Planning
+12.54 County Participation in Countywide and Regional Transportation Planning

 - a.
 Provide a leadership role in coordinating countywide transportation issues with the cities of San Mateo County. - b.
-Continue County participation in the regional transportation planning activities of MTC, SamTrans, RPC and the City County Engineers Association. - c.
-Strengthen County participation in the regional transportation planning structure by using the policy framework of this chapter and the area plans to provide input for decision making. - d.
-Provide staff support in transportation planning to assist County decision makers; coordinate with MTC, SamTrans, and CalTrans; maintain a transportation planning data base; review and comment on transportation plans and programs affecting the County; and periodically review and update the Transportation Chapter of the General Plan.
+Continue County participation in the regional transportation planning activities of MTC, SamTrans, RPC, and the City County Engineers Association. - c.
+Strengthen County participation in the regional transportation planning structure by using the policy framework of this chapter and the area plans to provide input for decision-making. - d.
+Provide staff support in transportation planning to assist County decisionmakers; coordinate with MTC, SamTrans, and CalTrans; maintain a transportation planning database; review and comment on transportation plans and programs affecting the County; and periodically review and update the Transportation Chapter of the General Plan. - e.
+Support consultation with local and regional bicycle, pedestrian, transit, and other multimodal relevant plans to achieve Complete Streets and support connectivity across jurisdictional boundaries. - f.
+Departments and agencies of San Mateo County addressing transportation issues shall work toward making Complete Streets practices a routine aspect of everyday operations and integrate Complete Streets planning into all long-term street projects, as feasible. - g.
+County staff will use a standardized process to document the integration of Complete Streets into street projects, which shall also allow for documentation of reasons the project could not accommodate all modes of transportation.

-12.46 Cooperation with Cities
+12.55 Cooperation with Cities